Dive into the Authentic Korean Buckwheat Cakes Recipe

 Buckwheat Cakes

-From batter to baked beauty: the transformation of our cakes.
+From batter to baked beauty: The transformation of our cakes.

 • Can I use regular wheat flour instead of buckwheat?
 While wheat flour can be used, it will alter the taste and texture of the cakes.
 Buckwheat offers a distinct, earthy flavor that’s integral to this dish.